TimothyVales/PmodHygro/README.md

 Insert the Pmod Hygro into the lower row of Pmod A as seen in these pictures!

 ![Pmod Top](https://github.com/TimothyVales/PmodHygro/blob/master/Pmod_top.jpg)
-Location of PmodA on Pnyq Z2 Board

 ![Pmod Side](https://github.com/TimothyVales/PmodHygro/blob/master/Pmod_side.JPG)
-Where I placed my Pmod Hygro

 The Pmod can, technically, be place on any Pmod Port and on any row, but for this project and for how the code is written, I placed mine this way.